-And while Sacramento promotes itself as "America's Farm-to-Fork Capital", the academic and technological engine of this movement is in Davis.
-The unique advantages of being here are not lost on us.
+And while Sacramento prides itself in being "America's Farm-to-Fork Capital", the academic and technological engine of this movement is in Davis.
+The unique advantages of our region are not lost on us.

-Because of our presence at nearly 40 farmers markets across seven Northern California counties, we have have established unique links to many of the farms and agricultural producers in what is one of the most fertile, productive agricultural regions in the world.
+Because of our presence at +/- 40 farmers markets across 11 Northern California counties, we have have established unique links to many of the farms and agricultural producers in what is one of the most fertile, productive agricultural regions in the world.
 We source local ingredients and support local agriculture whenever possible.
 We use flours from Sacramento Valley wheat, milled just up the road in Woodland.
-We use Mariani nuts from Winters, local honey, and Ghirardelli chocolate.
+We use Mariani nuts from Winters, local honey, plump California raisins, and Ghirardelli chocolate.

 We have also fostered connections with the university.
 Our sourdough starter, for example, is based on a pure strain of Lactobacillus sanfranciscensis sourced from the UC Davis Food Science and Technology department.

 For us, local food is not a movement; it's a way of life.
 And it has been since we opened for business 30 years ago.

 We have stands at dozens of farmers markets throughout Northern California.
 Please click here to see all the farmers markets we serve.

 You can also order some of our products through Farm Fresh to You.

 You can also order many of our products on this website, and we'll ship them to you via USPS Priority Mail (or you can pick your order up for free at your local farmers market).

 We do not have a retail storefront.